cwebley/ki/README.md

 --username and tournament name restrictions?

---password protection?
-Make better use of JWTs?
+--password salting, make better use of JWTs?

 --set up dbs in VMs. docker up, add npm scripts or something.